qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    In earlier QGIS 3 versions, right click on a feature would bring up a small popup menu that offered display of the vertex editor.
 Now, right click on a feature will immediately show the vertex editor and lock this feature, thus disabling the editing of any other features.
-   While being locked a feature is exclusive for editing: Selecting and moving of vertices and segments by clicking or dragging is only possible for this feature.
+   While being locked, a feature is exclusive for editing: Selecting and moving of vertices and segments by clicking or dragging is only possible for this feature.
 New vertices can only be added to the locked feature.
 Also, the vertex editor panel now opens itself automatically upon activating the vertex tool, and its position/docked state remembered across uses.